unep-grid/mapx-documentation/docs/legal-notices/privacy-policy.rst

   - **Content interaction**: Some interactions and timestamps are logged for project analytics.

-Why we collect this data
+Why We Collect This Data
 ------------------------

 We collect user data for the following purposes: